milesj/rut/docs/predicates.md

 > whereProps(props: { [name: string]: unknown }): Predicate

-Find all elements in common with the provided props using shallow equality.
+Find all elements in common with the provided props.

 ```tsx
 import { render, whereProps } from 'rut';